less/less-docs/content/usage/developing-less.md

 Optional: To get the current version of the less compiler do `npm -g install less` - npm is the node package manager and "-g" installs it to be available globally.

 You should now be able to do `lessc file.less` and if there is an appropriate file.less then it will be compiled and output to the stdout.
-You can then compare it to running locallay (node bin/lessc).
+You can then compare it to running localy (`node bin/lessc file.less`).

+Other grunt commands

+* `grunt benchmark` - run our benchmark tests to get some numbers on performance
+* `grunt stable` to create a new release
+* `grunt readme` to generate a new readme.md in the root directory (after each release)

 ## Guide